Can my employer deny my request for time off?

 Can employers enforce PTO blackout dates?

-Does an employer have the right to ask why an employee wants time off?
+Can an employer ask me why I want time off?

 Employers can ask why an employee is asking for time off.
-In fact, that question is pretty common on a standard Leave of Absence Form.
+In fact, that question is pretty common on a standard Time Off Request or when requesting an extended Leave of Absence.
 However, an employee generally does not have to answer the question if they do not want to.

 Employees are typically required to answer only if there is a good business reason that the employer needs to know, or a legal one, such as taking a family medical leave.
 Employees generally do not have to specifically disclose private information, but may need to provide more general information.
 In the era of COVID-19, however, your employer may need to know about a COVID-19 diagnosis, especially if you are in an area with a high number of cases.